niksy/throttle-debounce/README.md

 Throttle and debounce functions.

-This module is the same as [jquery-throttle-debounce][jquery-throttle-debounce] ([with some differences](#differences-with-original-module)), but it’s transferred to CommonJS so it can be easily used with tools like Browserify or Webpack.
+This module is the same as [jquery-throttle-debounce][jquery-throttle-debounce] ([with some differences](#differences-with-original-module)), but it’s transferred to ES Modules and CommonJS format.

 ## Install